Ronkahn21/grove/docs/designs/topology.md

 5. Restart operator
 6. Operator reconciles existing workloads with updated topology configuration

-*note: in future, we may support dynamic updates to ClusterTopology without disabling topology first.*
+*note: in the future, we may support dynamic updates to ClusterTopology without disabling topology first.*

 ### 2. Operator API Changes (Grove CRDs)